Gov. Cooper, coronavirus task force to address state Tuesday afternoon with COVID-19 cases spiking

 Biden and Vice President-elect Kamala Harris will talk about expanding access to affordable healthcare at 2 p.m.
 The two are also having briefings with transition advisors this week.

-Gov. Roy Cooper is also expected to speak about the state's coronavirus response at 2 p.m.
-We'll carry the update live on-air and on abc11.com.
+Gov. Roy Cooper is also expected to speak about the state's coronavirus response at 3 p.m.
+The update was pushed back from its initial 2 p.m. start time.
+We'll carry the briefing live on-air and on abc11.com.

 A teacher in Fayetteville died after testing positive from COVID-19.
 Six days after testing positive, Mary Ward was hospitalized and died a day later.
 She was 51.